Join Our Newsletter

 The key to a meaningful Legacy Interview are the questions we ask to guide your loved one to share their experiences.
 Our questions have a sense of flow to them, but since each guest is unique, no two people get asked the exact same set of questions.

-The Details: How to look great in an online interview
+How to look great in an online interview

 Online interviews can look and sound great if you focus on your microphone, where you place your camera, the lighting and the background.

-The Details: Traveling to record your Legacy Interview.
+Traveling to record your Legacy Interview.

 More than 70% of Legacy Interviews guests are from outside of the St. Louis metropolitan area.
 If you’re traveling from out of town, these tips will help you make the most of your visit to St. Louis.